taviso/ctftool/README.md

 The best usable gadget I was able to find was an arbitrary dword decrement in `msvcrt!_init_time`.

-We simply keep decrementing until the LSB reaches the value we want.
-We will never have to do more than `(2^8 - 1) * len` decrements, which is tolerable.
+This means rather than just setting the values we want, We have to keep decrementing until the LSB reaches the value we want.
+This is a lot of work, but we never have to do more than `(2^8 - 1) * len` decrements.

 ![Decrement Write](docs/decrement-arbitrary-value.gif)

 Using this primitive, I build an object like this in some unused slack space in kernel32 `.data` section.
+It needs to be part of an image so that I can predict where it will be mapped, as image randomization is per-boot on Windows.

 ![Object Layout](docs/fake-object-layout.png)

-There were (of course) lots of arbitrary write gadgets, the problem was regaining control of execution after the write.
+There were (of course) lots of arbitrary write gadgets, the problem was regaining control of execution *after* the write.
 This proved quite challenging, and that's the reason I was stuck with a dword decrement instead of something simpler.